Amal-E-J/Research-notes-non-coding-Rna-/README.md

  -   Install the required dependencies using pip.
  -   Use the trained models to predict whether a given DNA sequence is coding RNA or non-coding RNA.

-# Conclusion
+# Conclusion 📝

 This project shows that machine learning models can be used to accurately classify DNA sequences as coding or non-coding RNA based on various features.
 The models implemented in this project can be further optimized and used in various biological applications, such as identifying potential drug targets and understanding gene expression.
+So, let's go and explore the world of RNA with Machine Learning! 🔍🧬💻